tamberg/fhnw-phycom/00/README.md

 ### Time
 - 09:15 - 12:00, 3 hours in the morning.
 - 13:15 - 18:00, 5 hours in the afternoon.
-- 15 minute breaks, roughly every full hour.
+- 15 minute breaks, roughly once an hour.

 ### Location
 - Input — usually at the classroom, Room [TBA].